 Probably the best thing about this tool is that it’s highly configurable.
 There are hundreds of settings present to configure create, burn, and verify features.

 While ImgBurn isn’t as easy-to-use as ISO Workshop (free) and lacks ISO convert, backup, and extract features, it’s definitely the most powerful and configurable ISO burning utilities out there for Windows.
-ImgBurn is compatible with Windows XP, Vista, Windows 7 and Windows 8, both 32-bit and 64-bit systems.
+ImgBurn is compatible with Windows 7, Windows 8 and Windows 10, both 32-bit and 64-bit systems.

 The download size of ImgBurn installer is ~5.2 MB.
 Please note that the installer tries to install AskToolbar and sets Ask as your browser’s default search provider, and also makes ask.com your browser home page.
 If you’re interested only in ImgBurn and don’t want to install the toolbar, simply uncheck install Ask Toolbar option that you see during the installation.